What is an Agricultural Equipment Operator?

-Agricultural Equipment Operator Definition Drive and control farm equipment to till soil and to plant, cultivate, and harvest crops.
+Example of Agricultural Equipment Operator Job Drive and control farm equipment to till soil and to plant, cultivate, and harvest crops.
 May perform tasks, such as crop baling or hay bucking.
 May operate stationary equipment to perform post-harvest tasks, such as husking, shelling, threshing, and ginning.

 - Load and unload crops or containers of materials, manually or using conveyors, handtrucks, forklifts, or transfer augers.

-These are the skills Agricultural Equipment Operators say are the most useful in their careers:
+When polled, Agricultural Equipment Operators say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.